 Bitwig Studio 2's modulation system is perhaps one of the most flexible and powerful of its kind.
-Twenty-five different modulators can be added to any device, freely and flexibly assigned to any parameter in the device chain, and of course inter-connected for hyper-creative fun.
+Thirty different modulators can be added to any device, freely and flexibly assigned to any parameter in the device chain, and of course inter-connected for hyper-creative fun.

 Since the launch of Bitwig Studio 2 we've seen a number of users take the modulation system and modular concept of the software to an entirely new level, building fantastic creations and constructing completely new device types.
 Below are some highlights.